mariano/pyfire/README.markdown

 		$ python setup.py install

-Pyfire also uses [Twisted] [twisted] for live streaming.
+Pyfire also uses [Twisted] [twisted] (version 10.1.0 or greater) for live streaming.
+The [Twisted download page] [twisted-download] shows how to install Twisted on several platforms.

-The [Twisted installation website] [twisted-install] shows how to install Twisted on several platforms.
-For Ubuntu based systems, Twisted is on the official repositories, and can be installed with:
+For Ubuntu based systems, Twisted is on the official repositories, and can be installed the following way:

+*Ubuntu Lucid (10.04)*: the version included in the official repositories (10.0) is older than what Pyfire requires.
+You can use twisted PPA repository instead, and install Twisted:

 		$ sudo add-apt-repository ppa:twisted-dev/ppa
 		$ sudo apt-get update
+		$ sudo apt-get install python-twisted

+*Ubuntu Maverick (10.10)*: the version included is what Pyfire requires, so Twisted can then be easily installed with:

 		$ sudo apt-get install python-twisted

 ### Installing ###